igsr/gca_1000genomes_website/_searchable/analysis.md

 In the pilot phase of the 1000 Genomes Project, the data was mapped to sex matched copies of NCBI36.
 Our reference files can be found under the [pilot_data directory](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/pilot_data/technical/reference/)

-###Mapping Algortims
+###Mapping Algorithms

 During the 1000 Genomes Project, different mapping algorithms were used for data data types.
-The table below describes which algortims were used for the different data types and technology combinations in the different phases of the project.
+The table below describes which algorithms were used for the different data types and technology combinations in the different phases of the project.

 | Phase   | Techology | Low Coverage | Exome/Exon Targetted | High Coverage |
 |---------|-----------|--------------|----------------------|---------------|